Notes on the data: Screening programs - Bowel screening

 Notes: The outcome indicator presented is referred to as a 'positive test result'; a positive FOBT result indicates that blood has been found in the sample provided.

-Where there are fewer than five people with a positive test result in an area, the data have been suppressed to protect confidentiality.
+Where there are fewer than five people with a positive test result in an area, the data is usually suppressed to protect confidentiality.
+However, in this instance, this has not been applied to the data as the Department of Health has determined that the potential for re-identification is low.

 This content is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Australia licence.